 However, the versions of the tracked files that

-needed in the workspace, so a subset of the cached files can be
+the workspace, so a subset of the cached files can be kept in the

-files will be duplicated between the workspace and the cache?
-That would not
+duplicated between the workspace and the cache?
+That would not be efficient!

 In order to have the files present in both directories without duplication, DVC can automatically create file links to the cached data in the workspace.
 In fact, by default it will attempt to use reflinks* if supported by the file system.